florencejt/fusilli/docs/contributing_examples/plot_template_subspace_fusion.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 20-39

-Option 1: how to create a simultaneously-trained subspace-based fusion model
+Option 1: Simultaneously-trained subspace-based fusion model
 -----------------------------------------------------------------------------

 There are two differences between this type of model and the general template in :ref:`how_to_contribute_a_template_other_fusion`: